Glass is a non-absorbent painting support which does not allow paint to easily adhere to it – apart from through the paint's own drying process.

 Applying the paint

 When applying the reverse painting method it is a good policy to reflect carefully on the sequence in which your painting will develop before beginning to apply your paint.
-This will create a methodical attitude that is essential for this particularly interesting but also intricate painting technique.
+This will create a methodical attitude that is essential for this particular interesting but also intricate painting technique.

 Wishing you many pleasant hours of reverse painting!